 One of our favorites dinner sides is a baked potato in foil.
-Whether you’re hoping to make a grilled baked potato in foil or oven baked potatoes in foil, we’ll teach you how to make a perfect baked potato every time!
+Whether you’re hoping to make a baked potato in oven or on the grill, we’ll teach you how to make a perfect baked potato every time!

 - Large Idaho Potatoes: in this recipe, we used Idaho potatoes, but you can actually use this method for any kind of potato such as russet, red, sweet, etc!

 - Olive Oil: we’ve found olive oil to have the best flavor for baked potatoes, but you can also use canola.

 - Salt and Pepper: these two spices are magic when it comes to baking a potato in foil.
 Be generous, I promise your tastebuds will he happy.